-Another option to give insulin is using an insulin pump.
-An insulin pump (also known as continuous subcutaneous insulin infusion, CSII therapy) is about the side of a small cell phone.
-It delivers small amounts of short or rapid-acting insulin per hour to act as the basal insulin and then when a person eats, or their blood sugar is high they program in the amount of insulin for the pump to deliver their bolus.
+An insulin pump (also known as continuous subcutaneous insulin infusion, or CSII therapy) is about the side of a small cell phone.
+It delivers small amounts of short or rapid-acting insulin per hour to act as the basal insulin and then when a person eats, or their blood sugar is high, they program in the amount of insulin for the pump to deliver their bolus.
 Pumps come tubeless or tubed.

 Inhaled Insulin/Insulin Inhalers